Minorities in Turkey: Greeks

 According to Milliyet there are 15,000 Greeks in Turkey, while according to Human Rights Watch the Greek population in Turkey was estimated at 2,500 in 2006.
 According to the same source, the Greek population in Turkey was collapsing as the community was by then far too small to sustain itself demographically, due to emigration, much higher death rates than birth rates and continuing discrimination.
 In recent years however, most notably since the economic crisis in Greece, the trend has reversed.
 A few hundred to over a thousand Greeks now migrate to Turkey yearly for employment or educational purposes.

 Christian Greeks were forced to migrate as per the 1923 population exchange agreement.
 Muslim Greeks live in Turkey today.
 They live in cities of Trabzon and Rize.
 Pontic Greeks have Greek ancestry and speak the Pontic Greek dialect, a distinct form of the standard Greek language which, due to the remoteness of Pontus, has undergone linguistic evolution distinct from that of the rest of the Greek world.
 The Pontic Greeks had a continuous presence in the region of Pontus (modern-day northeastern Turkey), Georgia, and Eastern Anatolia from at least 700 BC until 1922.

 Since 1924, the status of the Greek minority in Turkey has been ambiguous.
 Beginning in the 1930s, the government instituted repressive policies forcing many Greeks to emigrate.
 Examples are the labour battalions drafted among non-Muslims during World War II as well as the Fortune Tax levied mostly on non-Muslims during the same period.
 These resulted in financial ruination and death for many Greeks.
 The exodus was given greater impetus with the Istanbul Pogrom of September 1955 which led to thousands of Greeks fleeing the city, eventually reducing the Christian Greek population to about 7,000 by 1978 and to about 2,500 by 2006 before beginning to increase again after 2008.

+Hindis

+There are 3000 so called Hindis in Turkey, ca. 1,850 in and around Istanbul and 250 in Ankara.
+The rest are spread all over the country.
+They are the descendants of Indian, Afghan, Uzbek - Sufi-Dervish travelers who settled in the 14th to 19th centuries in Ottoman Empire and established there several Sufi Lodges.